 Pilot airlifted to hospital with serious injuries after plane crash

-Police, fire and ambulance crews rush to accident, two days before country fair
+Police, fire and ambulance crews rush to accident that happens two days before country fair

 A pilot has been airlifted to hospital after a plane crashed in Suffolk.